Agent-State Construction with Auxiliary Inputs: Auxiliary Inputs

-where $k_i$ is the $i$th kernel function $k : \mathbb{N} \rightarrow \mathbb{R}$ of the convolution, and $g$ is the preprocessing function applied to the observation-action pair before convolving with the rest of the trajectory.
-One function $f$ that we particularly focus on in this work is the \emph{expectation} function $\mathbb{E}$ over a given probability distribution:
+We visualize this auxiliary input function, as well as the overall agent-environment interface in Appendix~\ref{appx:agent-environment-interface}.
+Since trajectories $\traj$ are likely to include future, unobserved random variables, it is sometimes helpful to define auxiliary inputs as functions that explicitly separate observed events from the past and unobserved random variables from the future:

-We explicitly consider expectations here due to the unobserved random variables (future observations, actions, and terminal time step) past the current time step.
-Equation~(\ref{eqn:aux-inputs-sep}) makes the distinction between the actualized, observed time steps, and the random variables of the trajectory clear: from $0$ to $t$ our auxiliary input function maps over observed, actualized variables, and from $t + 1$ to $L$ we take the expectation with respect to the sampling distribution over this convolution over all potential future observations and actions.
+Where $\bm{M}_h$ and $\bm{M}_f$ are history summarizing and future summarizing functions respectively. $\mathbb{E}_{\bm{M}_f}$ denotes the expectation of future trajectories, summarized by the function $\bm{M}_f$.
+We explicitly consider expectations here due to the unobserved random variables (future observations, actions, and terminal time step) past the current time step, in order to consider concrete auxiliary inputs that do not depend on unobserved, future random variables.
+Equation~(\ref{eqn:aux-inputs-sep}) makes the distinction between the actualized, observed time steps, and the random variables of the trajectory clear: from $0$ to $t$ our auxiliary input function maps over observed, actualized variables, and from $t + 1$ to $L$ we take the expectation with respect to the sampling distribution over all potential future observations and actions.
+We also present a further specified formulation of auxiliary inputs as a convolution operation in Appendix~\ref{appx:aux_inputs_conv} for correctness and further clarity.
+Finally, we note that while the function $u_{\phi}$ is described as a recurrent function in the general case, most of the control algorithms used in this work (besides the agents explicitly using an LSTM with auxiliary inputs in Section~\ref{sec:scaling_aux_fishing}) do not leverage recurrency.
+This is because in most cases in practice, this is not done since auxiliary inputs are enough in terms of de-aliasing state and adding enough state information.
+Furthermore, in this study, we do this to isolate and understand the affects of these auxiliary inputs on state de-aliasing for value function learning by itself.

-Many auxiliary inputs can be defined by the function $\bm{m}$.
-To clarify how this formulation might be used, we show how frame stacking \citep{mnih2015DQN}, widely used in the Arcade Learning Environment \citep{bellemare13ale,machado18revisiting}, fits into this formalism.
+Many auxiliary inputs can be defined by the function $\bm{M}$.
+To clarify how this formulation might be used, we show how frame stacking \citep{mnih2015DQN}, widely used in algorithms that succeed in the Arcade Learning Environment \citep{bellemare13ale,machado18revisiting}, fits into this formalism.

-\paragraph{Frame Stacking.} As an auxiliary input, the number of previous frames to stack corresponds to the number of auxiliary inputs ($N = 3$, as the current frame is accounted for).
-Our preprocessing function $g$ for frame stacking is simply the function that just returns the observation: $g(\bm{o}_t, a_t) \stackrel{.}{=} \bm{o}_t$.
-The kernel function for $i \in \{0, \dots, 2\}$ is defined as

-where $\mathbbm{1}_{[cond]}$ is the indicator function, which is $1$ if $cond$ is true, $0$ otherwise.
-With these definitions in place, Equation~(\ref{eqn:aux-inputs}) defines $3$ auxiliary inputs at time $t$, $\bm{M}_t \stackrel{.}{=} (\bm{m}^0_t, \dots, \bm{m}^2_t)$.
-Furthermore, based on the convolution of this time-indicator function, each of these inputs correspond to the observation $O_{t - i - 1}$ --- or the previous $3$ observations seen by the agent. $\bm{M}_t$ defines the stack of the last $3$ observations, which, in addition to the current observation, is frame stacking as described by \cite{mnih2015DQN}.